siserte/HybridCFDML/README.md

 Dataset is composed of 31 cases with Uref profiles going from 3 to 6 in 0.1 m/s.

-Test subdataset is composed of the following 7 cases:
+Test subdataset is composed of 7 cases corresponding to the following Uref profile velocities: 3.5, 5.8, 4.7, 3.3, 5.5, 5.3, 4.9 m/s

-Loading case 3.5

-Loading case 5.8

-Loading case 4.7

-Loading case 3.3

-Loading case 5.5

-Loading case 5.3

-Loading case 4.9